 AIAA SciTech 2022).

 High Lift version of the Common Research Model (CRM-HL).

-- Please sign up (see CONTACT info below) to be kept informed.
+- Please sign up (see the AIAA HLPW Committee's CONTACT info below) to be kept informed about future

 Goals of the Workshop Series

 - Assess the numerical prediction capability (meshing, numerics, turbulence

 modeling, high-performance computing requirements, etc.) of current-generation CFD

 technology/codes for swept, medium-to-high-aspect ratio wings for landing/take-off